-- Entries are to be shown over and through obstacles at a walk, jog, and or extended trot on a reasonably loose lead, without undue restraint. - 2.
-VSEs are to be judged on performance and way of going with emphasis on manners, suitability and appointments. - 3.
+- 1. Entries are to be shown over and through obstacles at a walk, jog, or extended trot on a reasonably loose lead without undue restraint. - 2.
+VSEs are to be judged on performance and way of going with an emphasis on manners, suitability, and appointments. - 3.
 Trail course must be posted at least one hour prior to class at the regular show. - 4.
-Categories of Suggested Obstacles: - a.
-Overs: Bridge, Water, Single horizontal pole with maximum height of 8 inches, (5) multiple walk-over poles with maximum individual heights. - b.
-Unders: Clothesline with clothes hanging up, Light pole suspended at a minimum height of four inches above the back of the tallest Miniature, Canopy. - c.
-Back throughs: Backing through an L. Poles must be at least 12' long, Back around a barrel, a pair of barrels or other visible obstacle. - d.
-Serpentines: Proceed at requested gait, through a pattern such as in and about of a series of poles or pylons.
-Any gait may be requested. - e.
-Jumps: - Individual jump not exceeding 18" if animal only is to go over. - Combination Jumps should not exceed 12" in height and should be 4' to 6' apart if exhibitor is to go around the Jump. - If both horse and exhibitor are required to go over the single jump, it should not exceed 12" in height. - Ground poles are recommended for all jumps. - f.
-Daily chores. - g.
-Negotiate a gate. - h.
-Carry an object from one part of the arena to another. - i.
-Stand horse in circle, ground tie, and walk around horse. - j.
-Brush tail. - k.
-Lay a saddle pad, blanket or sheet on entry's back.
+Categories of Suggested Obstacles: - Overs: Bridge, Water, Single horizontal pole with a maximum height of 8 inches, (5) multiple walk-over poles with maximum individual heights. - Unders: Clothesline with clothes hanging up, Light pole suspended at a minimum height of four inches above the back of the tallest Miniature Canopy. - Back throughs: Backing through L poles must be at least 12' long, back around a barrel, a pair of barrels, or other visible obstacle. - Serpentines: Proceed at the requested gait through a pattern such as in and about a series of poles or pylons.
+Any gait may be requested. - Jumps: - Individual jump not exceeding 18" if animal only is to go over. - Combination Jumps should not exceed 12" in height and should be 4' to 6' apart if the exhibitor is to go around the Jump. - If both horse and exhibitor are required to go over the single jump, it should not exceed 12" in height. - Ground poles are recommended for all jumps. - Daily chores. - Negotiate a gate. - Carry an object from one part of the arena to another. - Stand horse in circle, ground tie, and walk around horse. - Brush tail.

+- Lay a saddle pad, blanket, or sheet on the entry's back.

-- I. Go through motions of measuring entry's height at the back with a yardstick or tape measurer.
+- Go through the motions of measuring the entry's height at the back with a yardstick or tape measurer.

-- m.
-Load in trailer or chute.
+- Load in a trailer or chute.

-- n.
-Control obstacles
+- Control obstacles

 - Ground tie and walk around.

-- Stand Horse in circle and turn on forehand and/or hindquarters.
+- Stand the Horse in a circle and turn on the forehand and/or hindquarters.

 - Side pass either or both directions.

-5. Trail In Hand Dimensions
+Trail In-Hand Dimensions

-- a.
-Cones: space 40 inches between each cone. - b.
-Walk over poles: space 20 to 22 inches. - c.
-Jog over poles: 30 inches between each pole - d.
-Chutes: 24 to 30 inches wide
+- Cones: space 40 inches between each cone.

+- Walk over poles: space 20 to 22 inches.

+- Jog over poles: 30 inches between each pole

+- Chutes: 24 to 30 inches wide

-6. Scoring Trail-In-Hand
+Scoring Trail-In-Hand

-- a.
-Each obstacle should receive an obstacle score and is subject to a penalty that should be subtracted. - b.
-Each obstacle should be scored on the following basis, ranging from plus 1-1/2 to minus 1-1/2:
+- Each obstacle should receive an obstacle score and is subject to a penalty that should be subtracted. - Each obstacle should be scored on the following basis, ranging from plus 1-1/2 to minus 1-1/2: